Magic Quadrant for x86 Server Virtualization Infrastructure

 - Hypervisors to create virtual machines (VMs)

-- Shared OS virtualization technologies (also called "containers")
+- Shared OS virtualization technologies (also called "containers" or "zones")

 - Server virtualization administrative management (base frameworks)

 - Server virtualization embedded management (live migration and basic automation of administrative management functions)